sosloow/gnome-shell-extension-gdeej/README.md

 ## Prerequisites

 1. This extension requires a hardware deej volume mixer connected to your PC via USB.
 You'll need to build the hardware component first - see the [original deej project](https://github.com/omriharel/deej) for instructions.
+2. This extension runs `socat` in background to read from your deej.
+Install it from your distribution's repository
+   - For Ubuntu/Debian:
+     ```bash
+     sudo apt install socat
+     ```
+   - For Fedora:
+     ```bash
+     sudo dnf install socat
+     ```
+   - For Arch Linux:
+     ```bash
+     sudo pacman -S socat
+     ```
-2. Your user must have permission to access serial devices.
+3. Your user must have permission to access serial devices.
 Add your user to the `dialout` group:
    ```bash
    sudo usermod -aG dialout $USER
    ```